tarwn/lessthandot-hugo/blogs/content/posts/2011-12-19-continuous-delivery-project-incorporating-the.md

 ## Run the Tests in the Build

 At this point I am building the test project every time the build runs, but I'm not actually running any of the tests.
 In order to run the tests, I am going to drop to the command line and run the MS Test executable directly.
-To execute a command directly as a build step, I'll add a “Windows Batch Command” step to the “Build” section of my CI Build job.
+To execute a command directly as a build step, I'll add a "Windows Batch Command" step to the "Build" section of my CI Build job.

 <div style="text-align: center; font-size: .9em; color: #666666;">
   <a href="http://www.tiernok.com/LTDBlog/ContinuousDelivery/unittest_command.png" title="Larger picture" target="_blank"><img src="http://www.tiernok.com/LTDBlog/ContinuousDelivery/unittest_command.png" title="Jenkins Configuration - New Windows Batch Command" /></a><br /> Jenkins Configuration – New Windows Batch Command